This post may contains affiliate links. As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 WINNER: Huggies — Huggies have been very reliable for us on overnight tests without any smells vs. Pampers’ odor.

-This cost is roughly double what you’ll pay for a store brand diaper (varying some depending on the retailer).
+Both Pampers and Huggies cost is roughly double what you’ll pay for a store brand diaper (varying a little depending on the store brand).

 WINNER: TIE — Huggies and Pampers costs are essentially the same